 The spreadsheet tool also gives you exact effect sizes (progress) for each student.

 Know Thy Impact & Adjust Teaching As Necessary

-If the effect size for the whole class is lower than 0.4 you need to problem solve new approaches to teaching the next lot of similar content.
-This is best done in with a trusted colleague/s.
+If the effect size for the whole class is lower than 0.4 you need to think about why.

 You then repeat the exercise for any individual students who have progressed less than 0.4.

 Every time the effect is higher than 0.4 is a time for congratulations and celebration, as your approaches to teaching are working.